-5.1.
+5.9.
 Subdivision Review

-- 5.1.1 All subdivision plans, which are proposed to utilize standard onsite wastewater systems as a method of wastewater treatment for all or part of the lots or tracts in said subdivision, shall be submitted to the Arkansas Department of Health for review and approval of the overall plan for the utilization of onsite wastewater systems.
-Any lots or parcels within the boundaries of the proposed subdivision, which are found to be unsuitable for standard onsite systems, shall be incorporated into surrounding lots or parcels.
-Areas designated as green or community space shall be clearly identified and will not be assigned a lot number or considered in the approval of the subdivision. - 5.1.2 Submission shall be made to the local health unit and shall include data on soil pits, percolation tests (if applicable), respective test location, topography, and such other information as may be required for the review.
+- 5.9.1.
+All subdivision plans, which are proposed to utilize standard onsite wastewater systems as a method of wastewater treatment for all or part of the lots or tracts in said subdivision, shall be submitted to the Arkansas Department of Health for review and approval of the overall plan for the utilization of onsite wastewater systems.
+Any lots or parcels within the boundaries of the proposed subdivision, which are found to be unsuitable for standard onsite systems, must be incorporated into surrounding lots or parcels.
+Areas designated as green or community space must be clearly identified and will not be assigned a lot number or considered in the approval of the subdivision. - 5.9.2.
+Submission shall be made to the local health unit and shall include data on soil pits, percolation tests (if applicable), respective test location, location of nearest public or community sewer system, details as to topography and information as to the present and future land use of the subdivision and of adjoining lands, and such other information as may be required for the review.
 The Department will establish guidelines on subdivision plan submission and review policies.
 These guidelines will be updated periodically as necessary.